Working Directly With Kids

 Wilderness Leader

-- Backpacking Trip Leader: Lead bunk groups of 12 campers and 2 counselors on one and two night backpacking trips in the Sierra Mountains.
+Backpacking Trip Leader: Independently lead bunk groups of 12 campers and 2 counselors on one and two night backpacking trips in the Sierra Mountains.
 Drive vans, lead hikes, set up camp, cook dinner on a camping stove, supervise swimming in mountain lakes and streams, teach LNT ethics and lead nature programming.
 Must be able to lift and carry 40 pound packs.
-Keep the group safe and happy, helping them bond with each other and with Mother Nature.
+Keep the group safe and happy, helping them bond with each other and connect to nature.
+Every Wilderness Leader will lead a backpacking trip at some point during the summer.

-- Teen Adventure Quest Leader: Co-lead a group of teens on a multi-week van trip through California or the Pacific Northwest.
-Lead backpacking trip, drive vans, manage cooking and cleaning with teens, lead programming and group building, and interface with professional outfitters for rafting, kayaking, rock climbing and surfing.
+Teen Adventure Quest Leader: Co-lead a group of 9-12 teens on a multi-week road trip through California or the Pacific Northwest.
+Lead backpacking trips, drive between locations, manage cooking and cleaning with teens, lead programming and group building, and interface with professional outfitters for rafting, kayaking, rock climbing, and surfing.

-- Adventure Challenge Course Facilitator: Facilitate groups through low and high elements at our challenge course and climbing tower.
+Adventure Challenge Course Facilitator: Facilitate groups through low and high elements at our challenge course.
 Prior ropes course facilitation experience and rock climbing/belaying experience helpful.

-- Naturalist: Engage children in creative activities to foster nature appreciation and environmental education.
-Lead day hikes, river rock hops, fire building, orienteering, and storytelling, as well as garden-based programming in our organic garden.
-Implement traditional Tawonga programs and create new activities to engage campers about natural history, ecology, Jewish connections to nature, and Native American culture.
+Naturalist (Teva Specialist): Facilitate garden and nature based activities such as day hikes, river rock hops, fire building, storytelling, and garden-based programming in our organic garden to foster a connection to and responsibility for nature.
+Implement traditional Tawonga programs and create new activities to engage campers with natural history, ecology, Jewish connections to nature, and Indigenous culture.

 Challenge Course Facilitator